omriLugasi/release-toolkit/docs/README.md

 Replace <YOUR_GH_TOKEN_HERE> with your GitHub token, which is required to authenticate and perform actions on your GitHub repository.

 ## Next Releases
-1. Insight dashboard that will help you understand you app and publish process better.
+1. Insight dashboard that will help you understand your app and publish process better.

 ## License
 The Release Toolkit is licensed under the `MIT` License.
 See the LICENSE file for more information.